LowPolyCount/UI-Power-Tools/README.md

 # UI-Power-Tools™

-UI Power Tools™ is a plugin for Unreal that helps you create User Interfaces.
+UI Power Tools is a plugin for Unreal that helps you create User Interfaces.

 It's goals are:
 - A better out of the box experience for UI development in Unreal Engine